electron/electron/docs/api/remote.md

 The same thing could happen for all native types, but usually it would just throw a type error.
-The `Buffer` deserves your special attention because it can be converted to string and APIs accepting `Buffer` usually accept string too, and data corruption only happens when it contains binary data.
+The `Buffer` deserves your special attention because it might be converted to string, and APIs accepting `Buffer` usually accept string too, and data corruption could happen when it contains binary data.

 ## remote.require(module)